 Our goal is to help employers, workers, construction engineers, project managers, and regulatory bodies identify problems in construction design, project management, and management of field engineering changes.
 Hopefully, this information will help reduce future incidents, fatalities, and serious injuries.

 Only selected reports are posted at this website.
 Some of the Photographs, schematics, computations, tables, figures and other non-text items have been removed from the posted versions and are not displayed.
 The text of each report is otherwise identical with the original document.
 The original document is a part of the OSHA case file and is maintained in the appropriate Area Office or State Plan.
-For a complete version of any of the reports, contact the Directorate of Construction at (202) 693-2020.

 October 1994: Investigation of the June 6, 1994 Collapse of a Radio Tower in Selma, Alabama.
 (PDF*)